-Landmark Tree: Any tree having a diameter larger than 40" DBH to 55" and which is located on land subject to the provisions of section 21-82.
+Landmark Tree: Any tree having a diameter of 40" DBH to 54" and which is located on land subject to the provisions of section 21-82.

-Legacy Tree: Any tree having a diameter larger than 55" DBH and which is located on land subject to the provisions of section 21-82.
+Legacy Tree: Any tree having a diameter of 55" DBH or larger and which it located on land subject to the provisions of section 21-82.

-Lot: The real property contained within front, rear and side lot lines, as established by a plan filed in the registry of deeds, which divide the property from adjoining properties.
+Lot: The real property contained within front, rear and sub-lot lines, as established to a plan filed in the registry of deeds, which divide the property from adjoining properties.